BLACK-FRIDAY SAVINGS! Get $255 in Value on Your Self-Directed IRA at Sign-Up With Code BLACKFRIDAY24! (Exp. 12/7/24)

 I'm Ready to Get Started

-Can Real Estate be Held in an IRA?
+Can Real Estate Be Held in an IRA?

-To invest in real estate with retirement funds, start by opening a Self-Directed Real Estate IRA (SDIRA) at a qualified custodian.
+Yes!
+A Self-Directed Real Estate IRA lets you own alternative assets in your retirement account.
+Real estate is one of the most popular investments.
+To invest in real estate with retirement funds, you must open an account with a Self-Directed IRA custodian.
 When your SDIRA has been established, you can fund your account through a transfer, rollover, or contribution.
 Then, you will instruct the Self-Directed IRA custodian to invest in the property of your choice on behalf of your IRA.

-Can You Finance Real Estate with a Self-Directed IRA?
+Can You Finance Real Estate With a Self-Directed IRA?

 • A disqualified person cannot issue the loan, as that would constitute a prohibited transaction.